DizkoDan/cyberjunx-chirpy-test/_posts/2008-04-24-meltoids-what-are-you-d.md

 ---
 id: 381
-title: '@meltoids &quot;what are you d...'
+title: '@meltoids &quot;what are you d'
 date: '2008-04-24T12:27:10-04:00'
 author: DizkoDan
 layout: post